-You are advised to review your "Business Type" entry in the RP&S register when you complete your SAF.
+- You are advised to review your "Business Type" entry in the RP&S register when you complete your SAF.
 This entry reflects the legal basis on which your commercial activity takes place, and must reflect the status of your business correctly in line with HMRC or Companies House etc. records.
 Failure to do so may delay any payments due and result in further enquiries having to be made.
 It is important that you check and ensure that all other business details are current and correct, for example, the details of all business members are recorded on the funding page correctly and your bank details are current & correct.
 You can add and remove business members via your RP&S online account as well as bank account details provided you hold the Responsible Person role for your business.
-If personal information is held incorrectly against a business member, you need to speak to your local office to get that corrected.
+If personal information is held incorrectly against a business member, you need to speak to your local office to get that corrected. - In the event of a death of a business member, especially where the business type is a sole trader, you should seek immediate guidance on what needs to happen from your local office (see Annex 4).

+Con tents PAGE

-Abb 4
+Abbi reviations 4

 Key dates 5

-SEC CTIONS
+SEC TIONS

 1. Introduction 7

 2. Eligibility 8

 3. Claiming subsidy 8

 4. Deadline for applications 11

 5. Amendments and additions 13

 6. Inspections and records 15

 7. Reductions, exclusions and penalties 16

 8. Payments 17

 9. How we look after your information 17

 10. Appeals 18

 11. Complaints 19

 12. Legal Base 20

-ANI NEXES

-1. June Agricultural Census (JAC) 21

-2. Hemp growers 23

-3. Land parcels and maps 25

-4. Area office and contacts' address details 29